Commercial Landlord Insurance (UK)

 Electricity and Gas

 Whether the landlord or tenant is responsible for gas and electricity is decided by the terms in the lease agreement.
 It could be the responsibility of either or both.
-It’s usually the tenant’s responsibility for maintaining the gas equipment, so they will have to organise the yearly inspection from a registered gas safety engineer.
+It’s usually the landlord's responsibility for maintaining the gas equipment, so they will have to organise the yearly gas safety inspection from a registered gas safety engineer.
 The tenant is also most definitely responsible for any gas equipment they have personally installed.

 It’s your responsibility as a landlord to ensure that the electrical system is safe in the property.
 The electric system must be “safe at the beginning of the tenancy” and “maintained in a safe condition for the entire duration of the tenancy” as noted in the Landlords and Tenants Act 1985.
 Your duty also extends beyond the lease of your tenant and also covers anyone who visits the premises as a customer or worker.
 Have a look at our detailed guide on providing an electric safety certificate in our guide on electrical safety certificate cost.